Save 10% if you book 2 private tours!

 Danielle is first & foremost a Native New Yorker.
 She is also an artist, traveler, fact-sponge, and licensed NYC Tour Guide.
 Born in Brooklyn, Danielle comes from a quintessential NYC melting pot family.
 A “first and a half” generation New Yorker, her mother’s family immigrated to the tenements of the Lower East Side from post-war Eastern Europe.
 Her father’s family is Italian American, with origins in Naples and roots in South Brooklyn.

 When not giving tours, she works as a muralist & painter in NYC & internationally.
 You can find her work in the Lower East Side, SoHo, East Harlem, Brooklyn; her mural painting has taken her all over Europe, the UK, Central America, the Caribbean & the Middle East.

-She actively has gallery exhibitions all around NYC as well.
-Danielle also volunteers & participates in after-school art programs, weekend art programs, & loves to bring art to schools in every capacity when possible.
+Danielle’s art has been featured in art exhibitions and shows all around NYC.
+She also volunteers and participates in after-school and weekend art programs and loves to bring art to schools in every capacity when possible.
 She is also a yogi, a beach bum, & an avid reader – specifically any historical memoirs about NYC.